Set or Change the Server Collation

 Instead of changing the default collation of an instance of SQL Server, you can specify a default collation for each new database you create.

 Setting the server collation in Managed Instance

-Server collation in Azure SQL Managed Instance (Preview) can be specified when the instance is created (currenly only with PowerShell).
+Server-level collation (Preview) in Azure SQL Managed Instance can be specified when the instance is created and cannot be changed later.
+You can set server-level collation via Azure portal or PowerShell and Resource Manager template while you are creating the instance.
 Default server-level collation is SQL_Latin1_General_CP1_CI_AS.
 Unicode-only and new UTF-8 collations cannot be specified as server-level collation.